Quick answer

-In procurement meetings, someone plays an industrial arm video—fast takt, heavy payload.
-Someone else pushes a cobot—small footprint, operator nearby for changeover.
-Both can be right—for different lines.
+In procurement, someone plays an industrial video—fast takt, heavy payload.
+Someone else pushes a cobot—small footprint, operator nearby.
+Both can be right for different lines.
+The practical move is to name two different bets, split with floor questions, then sanity-check full-cell math—not arm list price alone.

 Question one: do people work in the same station?

-Collaborative robotic arms assume a shared workspace—loading, alignment, inspection, and exceptions happen beside the arm, not outside a cage.
+Collaborative arms assume a shared workspace—loading, alignment, inspection, and exceptions beside the arm, not outside a cage.
+Traditional industrial arms usually sit in a guarded cell.
+Every human entry stops or slows the cycle.

 | Your floor | Often leans toward |